 Nor think at which door I would have thee appear,

 Nor put off calling till my floors be swept,

 But cry, “Come, Lord, come any way, come now.”

 George MacDonald, Diary for an Old Soul

-The words return to me throughout the day and that evening.
-And then Dad is in bed and the house is quiet.
+The words return to me throughout the day and into the evening.
+Dad is in bed and the house is quiet.
 I am here alone with him for the next three days.

 “Come to me, Lord: I will not speculate how.”
-And really I had no idea.

-And then I know.
+And I know.

 Jesus has come to me in my Dad’s shoeless feet.

 UPDATE: God provided a caregiver.
 She needed a place to land for awhile and had a special place in her heart for the elderly, having taken care of both of her parents before they died.
 We had a place and needed help.
 She lived with us during the 15 months Dad lived with us in return for 10 hours of Elder Care per week.
 We got to go to church together and out on an occasional date.
 Another dear friend came by once a week for a couple hours, staying with my Dad who was her pastor years ago, blessing her, she says and blessing me, giving me time to devote to my writing.